 On June 5th, 2002 the vessel was struck from the Naval Register.
 And, on August 2nd, 2002 she was transferred to Naval Air Systems Command (NAVAIR) for service as towing vessel or service vessel.

-In 2002, she was transferred to the care of the DonJon Marine company of Hillside, New Jersey.
-DonJon mans, operates and maintains the tug as a subcontractor to the CSC Corporation, a contractor to the United States Navy.
+In 2002, she was transferred to the care of the DonJon Marine Company Incorporated of Hillside, New Jersey.
+Where the vessel was renamed as the Narragansett.

-Her capacities are 206,714 gallons of fuel oil, 6,100 gallons of lube oil, 5,800 gallons of potable water, 6,000 gallons of drinking water.
+Her electrical service is provided by three, 400kW generator sets.
+Driven by four DD 8v-71 diesel engines.
+The tug's capacities are 206,714 gallons of fuel oil, 6,100 gallons of lube oil, 5,800 gallons of potable water, 6,000 gallons of drinking water.